noir-lang/noir/docs/docs/dev_docs/sandbox_errors/main.md

 ## Sequencer Errors
 * "Calldata hash mismatch" - the sequencer assembles a block and sends it to the rollup circuits for proof generation.
 Along with the proof, the circuits return the hash of the calldata that must be sent to the Rollup contract on L1.
 Before doing so, the sequencer sanity checks that this hash is equivalent to the calldata hash of the block that it submitted.
 This could be a bug in our code e.g. if we are ordering things differently in circuits and in our transaction/block (e.g. incorrect ordering of encrypted logs or queued public calls).
 Easiest way to debug this is by printing the calldata of the block both on the TS (in l2Block.getCalldataHash()) and C++ side (in the base rollup)

 * "${treeName} tree root mismatch" - like with calldata mismatch, it validates that the root of the tree matches the output of the circuit simulation.
-The tree name could be Public data tree, Private Data tree, Contract tree, Nullifier tree or the L1ToL2Message tree,
+The tree name could be Public data tree, Note Hash Tree, Contract tree, Nullifier tree or the L1ToL2Message tree,

 * "${treeName} tree next available leaf index mismatch" - validating a tree's root is not enough.
 It also checks that the `next_avaliable_leaf_index` is as expected.
 This is the next index we can insert new values into.
 Note that for the public data tree, this test is skipped since as it is a sparse tree unlike the others.